GrahamCHill/Projection/py_backend_logic/docs/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary: Logging, Metrics, and Plugin System

-This document summarizes the changes made to implement the logging/metrics component and plugin-based system in the CV Quality Scanner application.
+This document summarizes the changes made to implement the logging/metrics component and plugin-based system in the Projection application.

 ## Overview